Hosts, Members and Guests

 Room Roles

-It's important to know, from the room perspective, we distinguish between two different roles of hosts.
+From the room perspective, it's important to know that we distinguish between two different roles of hosts.
 Let's give you an example.

 Imagine you bought a license with more than one host and assigned other people to your license list.
 Now you want to create a room, here is how you can distinguish different peoples' roles: